ankitects/addon-docs/getting-started.md

 editors like Visual Studio Code, but the instructions in this section will cover PyCharm.

-Anki’s codebase has recently been updated to add type hints to some commonly used parts of the code.
-While the type hinting is not yet complete, it is already making development easier by providing better code completion, and by catching errors using tools like mypy.
+Over the last year, Anki’s codebase has been updated to add type hints to almost all of the code.
+These type hints make development easier, by providing better code completion, and by catching errors using tools like mypy.
 As an add-on author, you can take advantage of this type hinting as well.

 To get started with your first add-on: